Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `Weapon` can be set to a WeaponType, to create a projectile and immediately detonate it instead of simply dealing `Damage` by `Warhead`.
 This allows weapon effects to be applied.
 - `Damage.Delay` determines delay between two applications of `Damage`.
 Requires `Damage` to be set to 1.0 or above.
 Value of 0 disables the delay.
 Keep in mind that this is measured in animation frames, not game frames.
 Depending on `Rate`, animation may or may not advance animation frames on every game frame.
 - `Damage.DealtByInvoker`, if set to true, makes any `Damage` dealt to be considered as coming from the animation's invoker (f.ex, firer of the weapon if it is Warhead `AnimList/SplashList` animation, the destroyed vehicle if it is `DestroyAnim` animation or the object the animation is attached to).
+If invoker has died or does not exist, the house the invoker belonged to is still used to deal damage and apply Phobos-introduced Warhead effects.
 Does not affect which house the `Damage` dealt by `Warhead` is dealt by.
 - `Damage.ApplyOncePerLoop`, if set to true, makes `Damage` be dealt only once per animation loop (on single loop animations, only once, period) instead of on every frame or intervals defined by `Damage.Delay`.
 The frame on which it is dealt is determined by `Damage.Delay`, defaulting to after the first animation frame.

 In `artmd.ini`: